-The Board has assessed the Company's practice against the Australian Securities Exchange Corporate Governance Council's 'Corporate Governance Principles and Recommendations - 3rd edition' ('ASX Guidelines').
-Whitehaven complied with the ASX Guidelines in all material respects throughout the 2018 financial year.
-Where the Company has an alternative approach, this has been disclosed and explained.
+The Board has assessed the Company's practice against the Australian Securities Exchange Corporate Governance Council's 'Corporate Governance Principles and Recommendations - 4th edition' ('ASX Guidelines').
+The Appendix 4G reflects the Company's compliance with the ASX Guidelines.

 Principle 1 - Lay Solid Foundations for Management and Oversight